 - Tweezers

-- Comprehensive Emergency Kit: Includes adhesive fabric and plastic bandages, antibiotic ointments, BZK antiseptic towelettes, burn cream packets, aspirin, ibuprofen, gauze roll and pads, wound closures, cold pack, and other multi-use first aid items
+- Comprehensive Home and Car Emergency Kit: Includes adhesive fabric and plastic bandages, antibiotic ointments, BZK antiseptic towelettes, burn cream packets, gauze roll and pads, wound closures, cold pack, and other first aid items; HSA/FSA eligible

-- Convenient Packaging: An ideal workplace and home first aid, it comes in a soft-sided zippered case complete with clear plastic pockets designed to keep first aid supplies neatly organized and easy to locate
+- Easy Access: An ideal workplace and home first aid kit, this complete basic first aid kit comes in a soft-sided zippered case, featuring 2 separate layers with individual compartments and clear plastic pockets, so first aid supplies are easy to locate

-- Compact Size: Small enough to fit nicely into a backpack, vehicle compartment, or desk drawer, this travel-size first aid kit helps you stay prepared for potential emergencies when at home, in the office, or while on the go
+- Fits In A Glove Box or Backpack: Small enough to fit nicely into a backpack, vehicle compartment, or desk drawer, this travel-size first aid kit for car helps you keep peace of mind in easy reach when at home, college, the office, or while on the go

 Since the COVID pandemic endgame isn’t here yet, you can also add hand sanitizer and face masks to this list.
 If you use some medications on a regular basis, for instance, if you are asthmatic and use inhalers, make sure to include this medication in your personalized first aid kit.